minetest-whynot/whynot-game/mods/ambience/ambience/README.md

 Ambience Redo mod for Minetest by TenPlus1

-Based on Immersive Sounds .36 mod by Neuromancer and optimized to run on servers with new fire sounds added when Fire Redo mod is detected...
+Based on Immersive Sounds .36 mod by Neuromancer and optimized to run on servers with a brand new API to quickly and easily add sound sets to your world, it also has new fire sounds for use with Fire Redo mod...

+Four new functions are available to add and change sound sets, and two commands to adjust player volume for music and sounds (api.txt file shows detailed usage):

+ambience.add_set(set_name, def)

+ambience.add_to_set(set_name, sound_table)

+ambience.get_set(set_name)

+ambience.del_set(set_name)

+/mvol (volume)
+/svol (volume)

+Changelog:
 - 0.1 - Initial release
 - 0.2 - Code change and new water sounds added
 - 0.3 - Works with Fire Redo mod to provide fire sounds